 - Preheat oven to 350ºF.
 Spray or butter a 8 1/2 loaf pan and set aside.

 - In a large bowl whisk together flour, baking powder, garlic powder, dry mustard, salt, and pepper.
-Stir in grated cheddar cheese and 1/4 cup parmesan cheese, reserving rest for topping.
+Stir in grated cheddar cheese and 1/4 cup parmesan cheese, reserving rest for topping.2 cups all-purpose flour or gluten free all-purpose flour, 4 teaspoons baking powder, 1 ½ teaspoons garlic powder, ¼ teaspoon dry mustard, ½ teaspoon salt, ⅛ teaspoon pepper, 1 ½ cups (4 ounces) extra sharp cheddar,

-- In a small bowl whisk together buttermilk or soured milk*, egg, and melted butter.
-Pour into flour mixture and stir until no dry flour remains, until just combined.
+- In a small bowl whisk together buttermilk, egg, and melted butter.
+Pour into flour mixture and stir until no dry flour remains, until just combined.1 cup buttermilk, 1 egg, 2 tablespoons butter

 - Transfer bread dough into prepared baking pan.
 Smooth down evenly and top with remaining Parmesan cheese.
 Bake for 45-50 minutes or until toothpick inserted in middle comes clean.
 Cool in pan for 5 minutes then turn onto wire rack to cool completely.